cap-js/telemetry/README.md

 This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/cap-js/telemetry/issues).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).

-For running and writing tests (sqlite vs HANA, profiles, in-memory test infrastructure, and caveats), see [TESTING.md](TESTING.md).

 ## Code of Conduct